hyperledger-labs/perun-proposals/design/001-RPC-Interface-Specification.md

   user's ID provider. `self` is a special alias for the user of the node.
 Each entry in the list should be unique.
 * `Balance`: [List of String] Amount held by each channel participant, in the same order as that in the `Aliases`.
-Each entry will be a nonnegative value and the length of balance list should be same as that of the Aliases list.
+Each entry will be a non-negative value and the length of balance list should be same as that of the Aliases list.